austinLorenzMccoy/austinLorenzMccoy/README.md

 ## About Me 🚀

 I'm a Machine Learning Engineer passionate about building intelligent systems that solve real-world problems.
-Currently working at Prognoz.ai, I specialize in developing and deploying machine learning models with a focus on Large Language Models (LLMs) and cloud infrastructure.
+I specialize in developing and deploying machine learning models with a focus on Large Language Models (LLMs) and cloud infrastructure.

 ### What I Do 🔭